Custom Search

 Probably the most appealing characteristic of a Japanese kitchen knife is the Ultra Sharp Blade.
 These knives are wonderful for cutting, especially when accuracy and precision cuts are necessary.

-also tend to be lightweight compared to Western knives, and while the light feel is comfortable for people with small hands or those seeking ergonomic kitchen tools, many home and professional chefs will need time to a get used to the distinct feel a Japanese kitchen knife offers.
+Also, Japanese knives tend to be lightweight, especially compared to Western knives; and while the light feel is comfortable for people with small hands or those seeking ergonomic kitchen tools, many home and professional chefs find that they need time to get used to the distinct feel a Japanese kitchen knife offers.

 Japanese Knives Available on Amazon

-Brands include: Kyocera, Shun, Global, Misono, Mac, Hattori, Joyce Chen
+Brands Include - Kyocera, Shun, Global, Misono, Mac, Hattori, Joyce Chen, Ginsu

 Priced from: $65